Your child wakes up one morning full of enthusiasm, and tells you all about their sudden passion and determination to learn to play guitar.

 The neck of the guitar is longer than on a folk or electric guitar, and will require more effort from your child’s left hand.

 The styles best suited to this guitar include flamenco, classical, tango, or historical pieces.
+They may want to play acoustic guitar if they like these styles.

 A folk guitar is similar to a classical guitar, but is less wide, and all the strings are metallic to give it that ‘country’ sound.